ahinz/musicserver/README.md

 clients can connect to the music server.
 As songs complete each server is queried in a round-robin fashion for the next song to play.

+Right now clients aren't really dynamic; you provide them a "--file" argument with that contains a bunch of paths to music files (separated by newlines)

 ## TODO

 - Dropping clients will probably cause a crash... probably should drop